techenthusiasts/techenthusiasts.github.io/_posts/2019-09-22-when-to-upgrade.markdown

 2. They bring contentment.
 3. I need to replace my old device

-On this post, I will share my curated checklist from various sources regarding when it is O.K. to upgrade your devices.
+<br>On this post, I will share my curated checklist from various sources regarding when it is O.K. to upgrade your devices.
 Read on!

 <!--more-->